The Soldier's Details

 ‘E’ Company SRB ran into a Japanese ambush on 11 February 1942 at south west Bukit Timah.
 The Coy lost nearly half their number of men, KIA or wounded.
 The men scattered in all directions, later seeking out other 2/4th companies.
 Some made their way back to Singapore.

-Those who initially survived the ambushed were hunted down to be shot or bayoneted by the Japanese.
+Those who initially survived the ambushed were shot or bayoneted by the Japanese.

 Also about ‘D’ Company V Battalion who lost nearly half its men to starvation, illness and Japanese brutality.